atreyasha/dotfiles/develop.md

 1. Current

-    1.  **TODO** reduce redundant code in bash/zsh and clean workflows (like dircolors) up

-    2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    1.  **TODO** bash/zsh fix reduced hard-coding -\> add if
-        statements to check for certain commands to reduce hard-coding -\> clean out user-specific code such as vpns and put them in misc/alias files
+        statements to check for certain commands to reduce hard-coding (eg. ranger and neomutt) -\> put aliases in dedicated files for both bash and zsh

+    2.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

+    3.  make all audio channels muted at boot (now only main channel is muted)

-    3.  **TODO** find workflow for shfmt on all shell scripts including zsh -\> use this as a git hook and replace all tabs with 2 spaces for uniformity esp. in zsh script -\> port this to git hooks where it could be useful -\> add another git hook to ensure all shell tildes are replaced with \$HOME
+    4.  hook to shfmt on all shell scripts including zsh -\> replace all tabs with 2 spaces for uniformity -\> ensure all shell tildes are replaced with \$HOME

-    4.  consider using different configs for remote and local shells

-    5.  synchronize mime system program defaults to same as ranger\'s rifle

-    6.  clean out vimrcs and perhaps simply load a new vimrc to overwrite git upstream defaults

-    7.  make all audio channels muted at boot (now only main channel is muted)

 2. Long-term

-    1.  reduce the number of dotfiles for a leaner installation
+    1.  synchronize mime system program defaults to same as ranger\'s rifle

     2.  use pam environment to cache passphrase for ssh and gpg keys

+    3.  consider using different configs for remote and local shells

+    4.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

-    3.  keep gnupg, ssh, neomutt and other directories in private stow repo
+    5.  keep gnupg, ssh, neomutt and other directories in private stow repo

+    6.  reduce the number of dotfiles for a leaner installation

 ### System reproducibility